cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   and includes necessary prime-order subgroup checks when receiving attacker-controlled values over the wire.
 This specification instantiates the prime-order group using for 3DH using prime-order groups based on elliptic curves, as described in
   {{I-D.irtf-cfrg-voprf, Section 2.1}}.
-This specification also delegates group choice and operations to {{I-D.irtf-cfrg-voprf}}.
-The prime-order group as used in the OPRF and 3DH as specified in this document both adhere to the requirements as
+This specification also delegates OPRF group choice and operations to {{I-D.irtf-cfrg-voprf}}.
+As such, the prime-order group as used in the OPRF and 3DH as specified in this document both adhere to the requirements as
   {{OPAQUE}}.
 - {{OPAQUE}} specified DH-OPRF (see Appendix B) to instantiate the OPRF functionality in the protocol.
 A critical part of DH-OPRF is the